learn-co-curriculum/dsc-refactoring-with-pipelines-lab/README.md

 model = ElasticNet(random_state=1)
 model.fit(X_train, y_train)
+model.score(X_train, y_train)
 ```

-(The transformers have all been returned by the functions, so theoretically we could use them to transform the test data appropriately, but for now we'll skip that step for time.)
+(The transformers have all been returned by the functions, so theoretically we could use them to transform the test data appropriately, but for now we'll skip that step to save time.)

 ## Refactoring into a Pipeline